Michael Welch, Ph.D.

 Welch, Michael (2018) Architecture for Disappearances: Concealing and Revealing Extermination in Buenos Aires

 Welch, Michael (2020) In the Sites of Operation Condor: Memory and Afterlives of Clandestine Detention Centers.
 Social Justice: A Journal of Crime, Conflict & World Order, In Press.

 Two Exams: 100 points each

 EXAM 1: 25 February TUESDAY-- ABSOLUTELY NO MAKE UP EXAMS!!!

-In preparation for the first paper, view HUNGER (2008 Irish film, directed by Steve McQueen and starring Michael Fassbender: see trailer [https://www.imdb.com/video/vi3472950041?playlistId=tt0986233&ref_=tt_ov_vi].
+As you embark on the BEST essay ever written, view HUNGER (2008 Irish film, directed by Steve McQueen and starring Michael Fassbender: see trailer [https://www.imdb.com/video/vi3472950041?playlistId=tt0986233&ref_=tt_ov_vi].
 Please develop a sophisticated critique of the significance of protest at the H Blocks.
 Discuss the chronology of various forms of resistance by the political prisoners and the screws responses to them.
 Along the way, address the following reading: Welch, Michael (forthcoming) Torture/Torment: Re-Form the Body (from The Bastille Effect).
 In particular, attend to the significance of Power, Technology, and the Body as well as the Five Techniques and Deep Interrogation.
 Your critique should be exactly SIX pages in length (single-spaced, 12 pitch).
 (Use citation style contained in the book ESCAPE TO PRISON.)
 Also precious points will be awarded to those essays boasting an insightful title.
-The paper is due on THURSDAY, NOVEMBER 1 at 1.44pm.
-Hand-deliver it in class and not via email.
-Brutal penalties apply for late arrivals.
+DEADLINE THURSDAY, 12 MARCH at 5.04pm.
+EXTENSION to TUESDAY 31 MARCH.

 There are NO extra-credit assignments.